nmallik1029/krunker_launcher/README.md

         Final Scripts / generated .js files you can activate

         klap_config.json <- app settings (created automatically, don't need to touch this file but you can if you'd like to change paths from out of the GUI)

+## Credits
+Credits to:
+Ghosty, Maks, Asterea, mkyiin, Klap

+This is obviously not monetized at all; standard disclaimer: don't pay for this, it's free and OSS.
+Please open an issue on GitHub or DM me with any issue/question.